Numbness and tingling

 - A lack of vitamin B12 or other vitamin

-- Nerve damage due to lead, alcohol, tobacco or chemotherapy drugs
+- Nerve damage due to lead, alcohol, or tobacco, or from chemotherapy drugs

 - Radiation therapy